iameberedavid/Embed-Corporation-Favorita-Timeseries-Model-To-Streamlit/README.md

 * Pandas
 * CatBoost

-The libraries can be imported using the following command:
+The libraries can be installed using the following command:

 ![Installations](Images/Readmepics/Installations.png)